BALANCE CALORIES OHIO

 Increasing Interest in and Access to Reduced Calorie Beverage Choices

-The Ohio Soft Drink Association and Ohio’s leading beverage companies will use their marketing, innovation and distribution strengths to increase interest in and expand access to water, no- and lower-calorie beverages and smaller-portion sizes by:
+The Ohio Beverage Association and Ohio’s leading beverage companies will use their marketing, innovation and distribution strengths to increase interest in and expand access to water, no- and lower-calorie beverages and smaller-portion sizes by:

 - Leveraging the companies’ product and packaging innovation, marketing and distribution expertise, as well as consumer awareness efforts.

 - Working in local markets with retailers to increase access to no- and lower-calorie products and smaller-portion packages and drive interest in these products through proven promotional efforts.

 Increasing Consumers’ Awareness of Calorie Balance through a Statewide Awareness and Engagement Program

 We successfully launched in Columbus working with Mayor Andrew Ginther, Mid-Ohio Foodbank and the city’s Recreation and Parks Department.
 Continuing efforts will include a number of events throughout the state to promote Balance Calories.